MOMENTUM

 Credits: .5 (per semester)

-Course Description: Automotive investigation will expose students to the vast array of careers related to the automotive industry.
-Automotive technology will be a primary focus.
+Automotive investigation will expose students to the vast array of careers related to the automotive industry with a primary focus on automotive technology.
 Students will also learn about other careers such as automobile sales, parts sales, finance, and careers outside of a repair facility or dealership.

 Read More about Automotive Career Investigation